Crackdown on vaping at school includes detectors, court hearings

 The HALO detector is a new technology that costs at least $1,200, and this first one for Oak Ridge Schools is provided by anti-drug group ASAP of Anderson County.
 Plans are already in the works for the community to provide two more detectors for the school system's two middle schools.

-When school resumes in 2020, a first offense with tobacco or vaping will be a five-day suspension from school.
 A student caught distributing vape items would receive seven days.
 Bruce Lay, Executive Director of School Leadership for Oak Ridge Schools said, "We've also added a tobacco/vaping required class, so any student that is caught vaping for their first offense, or smoking, they can reduce the number of days they're suspended out of school by attending that class."

 Educators stress they need a combination of prevention and penalties along with education, as they strive to prevent students from getting hooked on vaping.
 Devices such as dab pens that contain THC will trigger an even tougher zero-tolerance response under the school system's anti-drug policy.

 Teen leader Mily Vidal volunteers with ASAP of Anderson County, and said she hopes more of her peers will choose not to vape, "and I want everybody to be healthy and safe."
 However, Vidal said adults may be shocked to find out how many students are trying vaping these days.
 "I think it's a lot more than everybody thinks.
 Like the smartest kids that get 30s on the ACT absolutely do it."